 Full time students will receive a tuition waiver, as well as full financial support for four years.
 In turn for support, full time Ph.D. students will work as research assistants and teaching assistants.
 The financial support is conditional upon academic performance and TA/RA evaluations.
 Part time students do not receive tuition waivers or assistantships, but maybe eligible for research and teaching assistantships on a case by case basis.

-The program has six distinct concentrations: accounting, finance, international business, and management information systems.
+The program has six distinct concentrations: accounting, entrepreneurship, finance, international business, leadership/organization studies and management information systems.

 Program Curriculum and Flow